Trisna22/IP-Firewall/README.md

 This program is created by Trisna Quebe.

-(c) 2019-2020 Trisna Quebe aLl rights reserved
+(c) 2019-2020 Trisna Quebe all rights reserved